suryajuancuk/LinkedIn_Job_Stats/README.md

 ## Install and run locally

-- Prerequisites: a modern Chromium-based browser (Chrome, Edge) or a compatible browser with extension support.
-Node.js is optional for building assets if you customize the project.
+- Prerequisites: a modern Chromium-based browser (Chrome, Edge) or a compatible browser with extension support. https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip is optional for building assets if you customize the project.
 - Getting started quickly:
   - Clone the repository.
   - Open the browser’s extension page.